flexi-framework/flexi/doc/userguide/tutorials/11_cylinder/cylinder.md

 Table: Cmake options for the cylinder simulation. \label{tab:cylinder_cmakeoptions}

-To check whether they are set, change to your ``build`` folder and open the cmake GUI
+To check whether they are set, change to your ``build`` folder and open the CMake GUI

 ~~~~~~~~~~~
 ccmake [flexi root directory]